SuleimanovShakir/Decoding-Influenza/README.md

 |307|C|T | 0.94%| MIS |
 |1458|T|C|0.84%| SYN |

 _Table 1.
-Common and rare variants in patient’s sequencing after trimming by 0.5% cut-off.
+Common and rare variants in patient’s sequencing after trimming by 0.5% cut-off_

 According to [Munoz et. al.](https://pubmed.ncbi.nlm.nih.gov/15629357/) we have performed epitope mapping.
 This substitution of Proline to Serine alter epitope D conformation as proline is important for the protein secondary structure.